 My name is Renée.
 Well, that’s my pen-name, and my real middle name.
-I am a
+I am 32 years young, and live on Prince Edward Island with my partner-in-crime Tom (also a pen-name) on the beautiful East coast of Canada.
+No kiddos for now. 🙂

 I am a follower of Jesus Christ, entrepreneur, insomniac, personal finance geek and wanna-be minimalist.